 For this setup to be voluntary, you cannot have any say-so in how tips are collected or redistributed.
 When it comes to tips received electronically and by check, you have a say in how quickly you will pay them out (albeit the upcoming pay period is the latest you’re allowed to pay) because the tips are paid to your restaurant.
 You still don’t get to decide who gets what or how much.

 In this scenario, you can still participate in the tip credit (if permitted by your local labor laws) and possibly be assured your BOH staff receives tips—if FOH employees decide to include them.
 The key to establishing a legal voluntary tip pooling arrangement is to ensure it’s adequately reflected that you didn’t coerce or force employees into the agreement.
-You could request that they sign a document to verify that their decision to establish a tip pooling arrangement was independent of you.
+To avoid this, I recommend requesting that they sign a document to verify that their decision to establish a tip pooling arrangement was independent of you.

 If you need help learning about other payroll regulations, check out our payroll compliance guide.